alexsiebelmckenna/DisasterResponse/README.md

 # Disaster Response Pipeline Project

+This pipeline categorizes messages sent during disasters into one of 36 categories to enable more efficient disaster response processes on the ground.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.